evert/evert.github.com/_posts/2018/2018-12-06-currencies-floats.md

     > 5n / 2n
     2n

-Using the bigint is going to be a much faster solution.
+Using the bigint type is going to be a much faster than the npm libraries.
 The only drawback is that the bigint doesn't have a decimal point, so I'm not forced to multiple every number by the precision I want which makes my code potentially harder to read.

-But with all these nice new features, I still haven't found a satisfying answer to my original question: under what conditions break floating points down?
+But with all these nice new features, I still haven't found a satisfying answer to my original question: under what conditions do floating point numbers break down for financial calculations?

 Disclaimer
 ----------